nutanix-japan/Karbon_Monitoring_Logging_Material/docs/logging/logging.md

 # Elastic Logging Kibana

-In this lab, we will run through setting up logging with [ELK Stack](https://www.elastic.co/what-is/elk-stack) in your Karbon deployed kubernetes cluster using helm.
-If you haven't setup Helm, use these Helm [instructions](../appendix/helm.md) to deploy it in your Linux Mint VM.
+In this lab, we will run through setting up logging with [ELK Stack](https://www.elastic.co/what-is/elk-stack) in your Karbon deployed kubernetes cluster using Helm.
+If you haven't setup Helm, use these Helm [instructions](../appendix/helm.md) to deploy it in your Linux Tools VM.

 This setup will collect logs from all applications deployed in Karbon kubernetes cluster.

-!!!note
+!!!info
         All logs for kubernetes nodes (Master, ETCD and Workers) are collected by a separate instance of Elastisearch in the `ntnx-system` namespace.
 This is deployed by default in all Karbon kubernetes clusters.

 The high level steps included in this lab are: